 So what can you do to improve the selling price of your home, how much do home repairs cost and what will you get back in return?

 While property size and location will be the main factors that determine the price, you also have to take into account the emotional element of home buying.
 A well presented home, which a buyer can move into without any problems, will always fetch a better price than one that needs work.

 For all the formal surveys and inspections that follow, people will usually make their own judgement call about a house in the first few minutes, based on their initial impressions and the general feeling they get when viewing.
 Logical or not, these judgements can make a difference of thousands of pounds in their offer.

-To sell your home fast, at the price you want, you may need to put in a considerable amount of work, and spend a significant sum, to prepare it for market.
+To sell your home in the timeframe you want, at the price you want, you may need to put in a considerable amount of work (and spend a significant sum) to prepare it for market.

 Marketing a 'fixer-upper'